nbrandaleone-aws/awesome-appmesh/README.md

 - [Appmesh on ECS using CDK](https://github.com/nathanpeck/greeter-app-mesh-cdk) - An example of how to use AWS Cloud Development Kit to setup an AWS App Mesh service mesh in AWS Elastic Container Service
 - [Voter App demo](https://github.com/aws-samples/voteapp) - An example of how to use App Mesh with a typical micro-service application.
 - [Canary Deployments using App Mesh on Fargate](https://hackernoon.com/perform-canary-deployments-with-aws-app-mesh-on-amazon-ecs-fargate-3l3lo3zf8) - In this article, I will walk you through all the steps required to perform canary deployments on Amazon ECS / Fargate with AWS App Mesh.
+- [ECS App Mesh workshop](https://github.com/aws-samples/ecs-mesh-workshop) - This quick start solution is designed to easily launch ECS with various powerful features, such as spot fleet, auto scaling with mixed fleet, service mesh, monitoring tools, and more.
+Linkerd, Prometheus, and Grafana as major components are integrated ECS in this solution but you can use your favorite.
 - [App Mesh workshop](https://github.com/brentley/appmeshworkshop) - _WIP_ This is a dedicated workshop on App Mesh.
 It will be released at ReInvent 2019, and demonstrates App Mesh on all compute options: ECS/Fargate, EC2 and EKS/Kubernetes.

 ### App Mesh for Kubernetes